What is Vat Purnima?

 In the southern states of India like Karnataka and Tamil Nadu, this vrat is called as ‘Karadaiyan Nonbu’.
 This vrat is observed with great joy all over India and is also considered symbolic of the womanhood.

-Vat Purnima Vrat 2019 was on June 16 Sunday
+Vat Purnima Vrat 2023 is on June 03 Saturday

 Rituals of Vat Purnima Vrat: